-QU method is the original input of BB's algorithm, which serves as a baseline for comparison.
-QW method uses query-word bipartite graph, which is similar to the query-concept bipartite graph in that they are both constructed using Algorithm 1.
-The difference is that the former contains all words (excluding stopwords) from the web-snippets and the latter contains the extracted concepts.
+We now discuss the result of the first experiment, which compares the performance of QU, QW and QC methods.
+QU method is the original input of BB's algorithm which serves as a baseline for comparison.
+QW method uses query-word bipartite graph which is similar to the queryconcept bipartite graph in that they are both constructed using Algorithm 1.
+The difference is that the former contains all words (excluding stopwords) from the websnippets and the latter contains the extracted concepts.
 QW and QC methods are necessary, since they allow us to study the benefits of concept extraction.
 The three methods are also employed to cluster the collected data.
 The results are compared to our predefined clusters for precision and recall.
 Given a query q and its corresponding query cluster $\{q_1, q_2, q_3...\}$ generated by a clustering algorithm, the precision and recall are computed using the following formulas: